keikai/doc/axyra/guides/create-excel-file-java.md

   render what you just built
 - [Cells and Ranges]({{ site.axyra_devref }}/Cell_and_Range) — the full data-access API
 - [Styles and Formats]({{ site.axyra_devref }}/Styles) — fonts, fills, borders, number formats

+# Beyond Your First Excel File

+Once you can create and format a workbook, you can connect it to live application data and build reports with multiple sheets, charts, and pivot tables.
+Axyra Sheets can also render the workbook as PDF or images, giving you both an editable Excel file and a version for sharing or previewing.
+The same workbook creation steps can become part of a download endpoint or a scheduled reporting job.